Back again (last time!) to Originals by Adam Grant.

 What's the moral of this anecdote?

 - Educators should take the time to read widely and deeply because we want our students to read widely and deeply*.
 You never know where you, with your expert eye for your subject area, will come across a resource that could be an authentic text for your classroom.
 Encourage colleagues in other departments to forward you “cool” articles about your subject – regardless of topic.
-If they think it’s nifty enough to send on then there’s a good chance students might like it (and how great would it be for other students to know other their other teachers like reading the same things!).
+If they think it’s nifty enough to send on then there’s a good chance students might like it (and how great would it be for other students to know their other teachers like reading the same things!).

 - Think about the lens through which your students are reading.
 YOU may love one particular topic so much that it’s hard to think about people who don’t find it as exciting.
 What lenses do your students have?
 What’s their motivation?
 What are they reading (authentically) and why?
 Do you read those sources?
 What magazines go to their homes?
 Do your students follow any organizations on social media that share articles or vlogs or whatever is hip with the kids these days?
 Are your resources diverse? **